mmoscatelli5/mmoscatelli5.github.io/_pages/research.md

     (left) Sketch of a periodic heterogeneous metamaterial with a compact defect. (right) A 1D system composed of a cable pre-tensioned by a force \( H_{eq} \), with periodically distributed point-wise masses \( M \) hanging through elastic springs of stiffness \( k \).
 </div>

-### Quasi-periodic structures
+### Quasi-Periodic Metamaterials

+Over the past few decades, spatial periodicity has been used to develop lattice-like materials with wave controlling abilities.
+This led to the advent of periodic metamaterials.
+More recently, quasi-periodic metamaterials have shown to offer a promising alternative to traditional periodic designs.
+First introduced in the context of crystallography, quasi-periodicity allows for complex arrangements that can support the formation of unconventional band structures and dynamic localization effects.
-Structural lattices with quasi-periodic pattern possess interesting dynamic features that can be exploited to control, localize and redirect propagating waves.
+In this context, structural lattices with quasi-periodic pattern possess interesting dynamic features that can be exploited to control, localize and redirect propagating waves.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">